How to Make Plywood Smooth and Shiny in 6 Ways

 Tip #1: Prepare the Plywood Well Before Starting

-As a result, there are a few things you need to get out of the way before you can begin wrapping things up.
-They’ll slow you down if you don’t get them out of the way, they’ll slow you down.
+As a result, there are a few things you need to get out of the way before you can begin wrapping things up, like fixing and filling imperfections and sanding down bumps and other irregularities in the wood.

 Tip #2: Use a High-Quality Brush

-When painting or staining plywood, using a clean brush to apply the paint or stain uniformly is essential.
+When painting or staining plywood, I advise using a good-quality brush to apply the paint or stain uniformly.

 paint brush